yundddd/vf/README.md

 # It's hard to test viruses

-Our build system is setup in a way that allows us to select two binary modes (virus and normal).
-The former links our virus startup code, that enables patching and register restoration.
-The latter is simplier, and exposes environ, makes writing unittests/tools easier since we are not writing viruses any more.
-We also provide a test framework, that mimics GTEST framework, to make testing familiar to users.
+Virus writing is hard, and testing virus is even harder.
+This repo uses hermetic cc/python toolchains to ensure whatever works, can be deterministically reproduced on another developer's machine/CI agents.
+We also use docker images (currently ubuntu bionic, jammy, focal) as our infection test beds, so we can monitor not only the success rate of our virus infection algorithms, but also setup integration tests.
+Iterate with confidence.
+The infection results of various algorithms are recorded in each CI job's artifact sections.

 # Docker

 This framework is targeting both x86 and aarch64.
 Therefore we will need to run our code on two architectures.
-The development is streamlined by docker, as switching between machines can be tedious; this section discribes a workflow that can potentially work on all systems.
+The development is streamlined by docker, as switching between machines can be tedious; this section describes a workflow that can potentially work on all systems.

 Acquire a development machine (mac, windows or linux) and install install [docker desktop](https://www.docker.com/products/docker-desktop/).
 Also, fork this repo and clone it to your development machine, let's say, to `/home/$USER/vt`.